 Located on Castine Harbor, Maine Maritime Academy offers you the perfect setting to receive a marine-focused education.
 This maritime academy is situated on a hillside overlooking Penobscot Bay in historic Castine, Maine.
 Nearby are Acadia National Park and Baxter State Park as well as the Appalachian Trail.

 After successfully completing your marine engineering technology degree and the federal exam, you’ll be issued a USCG 3rd Assistant Engineer of Steam and Motor license, allowing you to serve as an officer aboard ships sailing in United States or international waters.
 You’ll also be eligible for the State of Maine Third Class Stationary Steam Engineer license, which qualifies you to supervise and operate high pressure boilers at power plants and other facilities in the state.
 Similarly, you’ll be eligible to take the Fundamentals of Engineering (FE) exam, which leads to an Engineer In Training (EIT) certificate.

 Maine Maritime Academy is accredited by the New England Commission of Higher Education (NECHE).
-The marine engineering technology program is accredited by the Engineering Technology Commission of ABET, www.abet.org.
+The Marine Engineering Technology program is accredited by the Engineering Technology Accreditation Commission of ABET, www.abet.org.
 ABET accreditation demonstrates the quality of the program to employers, licensing officials, and learning institutions, including graduate schools.